banjosquash/professional-portfolio/README.md

 * [Testing](#testing)
 * [Questions](#questions)

-## Installation: This is just an HTML page so all ypu have to do is click on the link below to deploy the page.
+## Installation: This is just an HTML page so all you have to do is click on the link below to deploy the page.

 ## Usage:
 This project will fill out more as time goes on, and can be a reference for any potential employers.